 Universal Health Coverage and the Public Good in Africa: An Anthropological Study

-This project, funded by an ERC Starting Grant (Social Science and Humanities, Panel SH5), will critically approach moves towards Universal Health Coverage in 3 African countries, and associated debates about the public good.
+Funded by the European Research Council (Panel SH5), this project critically examines moves towards Universal Health Coverage in four African countries, and associated debates about the public good.

 How are seemingly universal concepts such as solidarity, obligation and the public good defined and contested in local contexts?
 Photo: Ruth Prince

-Led by an anthropologist, it will explore how African governments are experimenting with universal health coverage and what this means for the relationship between the state and its Citizens.
+Our research explores how African governments are experimenting with universal health coverage, and what this means for the relationship between the state and its citizens.

 - Do moves towards UHC engage with the state and citizenship, and with public and private institutions, in new ways?